lawrencesim/templatize-python/README.md

 ## Functions

-Functions are evaluated to determine the returned value.
-All functions are given the input parameters `self` and `root`.
-The variable `self` will be the context of the data-binding dictionary where it resides (called as if a class function), and `root` will be the full/root data-binding dictionary.
+Functions are evaluated and uses the returned value as the data-binding to the tag.
 As the behavior of the function depends on what is returned, it may be used in a variety of contexts, such as using the function output as a section or list.

+The function is given the context of the data-binding object where it resides (accessed via `self`) and the full/root data-binding object (`root`) as arguments.

 &nbsp; *Template:*